SaarthakSolomon/Citizen-Complaint-NLP-Analysis/README.md

 # Citizen-Complaint-NLP-Analysis
 # NLP Topic Modeling on Amazon Fine Food Reviews

-This project was developed for the course **DLBDSEDA02 – Data Analysis** and focuses on using Natural Language Processing (NLP) techniques to extract key topics from unstructured customer reviews.
+This project focuses on using Natural Language Processing (NLP) techniques to extract key topics from unstructured customer reviews.

 ## 📊 Objective
 To identify the most discussed themes in product reviews using: